input-output-hk/rust-ci-docker/README.md

 [nightly-image]: https://hub.docker.com/r/rustlang/rust

 The Protobuf compiler is installed into both images.
-Additionally, the `stable` image has the `cargo audit` command installed.
+The `stable` image additionally has clippy and the `cargo audit` command installed.